Skip to main content

 }

-Initially, you have to run the discover command to get the possible streams of the source.
+Initially, you have to run the discover command which generates a streams.json file which contains all the possible streams.
 It requires the source name and source config path, with command type discover.

 ./build.sh driver-postgres discover --config $(pwd)/source.json

-If you want to learn more about the streams.json file and how to modify it, refer to the Docker CLI guide.
+If you want to learn more about streams.json file and how to modify it.
+Refer to the Docker CLI guide.

 ./build.sh driver-postgres sync --config $(pwd)/source.json --catalog $(pwd)/streams.json --destination $(pwd)/destination.json